VadymKopko/Sudoku-Solver/README.md

 ##### Initialize a new 9x9 Sudoku Board:
 > Board *sudoku* = new Board();
+>
+> *sudoku*.setSelf(sudoku);

-This creates an empty board with all Nodes set to '0'*
+This creates an empty board with all Nodes set to '0'

+Requires to pass the self to the board; The guessing method needs a reference what to populate when the board is solved.

 ##### To populate the Sudoku Board from a file (.txt):
 > *sudoku*.populate(**filepath**);